ylify/VEHoP/README.md

 ## Applicability

-1. If all inputs are proteins, VEHoP works for any organism—prokaryotic or eukaryotic.
+1. If all inputs are proteins, VEHoP works for any organism, including prokaryotic or eukaryotic.
 2. For transcript inputs, adjust the genetic code in TransDecoder (`-g Universal`).
 VEHoP automatically adopts TransDecoder for transcript coding potential prediction if needed.
 3. When working with genomic sequences or miniprot-derived transcripts, you must provide a protein database for alignment (`-d database`).
 Otherwise, the pipeline will raise an exception and exit.